 Caffeine and productivity are not simple partners.
 The research shows that caffeine genuinely improves focus, reaction speed, and mental stamina, but only under specific conditions.
 Match the dose to your tolerance ceiling, time it to your metabolizer status, and frequency to your tolerance-reset strategy.
 A one-size-fits-all approach always underperforms compared to a protocol built around your unique neurobiology.

 The data-driven surprise here is that heavy habitual users often are not more productive than occasional users.
 They are preventing withdrawal-induced underperformance while experiencing slower cognition than if they used caffeine strategically.
 That realization should fundamentally shift how you think about that morning coffee.
 It is not a productivity superpower.
 It is a tool with specific effectiveness windows, specific limitations, and specific side effects including tolerance and sleep disruption.
 Use it strategically and you will get consistent benefits.
 Use it by habit and you will get diminishing returns, sleep problems, and eventual dependence.
+Think of caffeine as an attention loan: borrowed alertness today costs you sleep quality and tolerance headroom tomorrow.

 What to do next